 Multiple sclerosis (MS) is an autoimmune disease that affects the brain and spinal cord (central nervous system).
-Gundersen Lutheran Neurosciences has specialists who are trained to help slow the disease, manage the symptoms and increase quality of life.
+Gundersen Neurosciences has specialists who are trained to help slow the disease, manage the symptoms and increase quality of life.

 MS is caused by damage to the protective covering that surrounds nerve cells, inflammation and damage to the nerve cell.
 When this nerve covering is damaged, nerve impulses are slowed down or interrupted.
 Damage to the nerve cell can be permanent.

 MS is a progressive disease, meaning the nerve damage gets worse over time.
 How quickly MS gets worse varies from person to person.
 Most patients first begin to have symptoms between the ages of 20 - 50.

 Symptoms vary, because the location and severity of each attack can be different.
 Some symptoms include:

 - Loss of balance